FAQs

 Including rail as part of the Project isn’t as simple as attaching train lines onto the side of the new bridge.
 Trains need alignments with shallower slopes, wider curves and different load capacities than roads that are built for cars and trucks.

-How are the bridge segments being made?
+How were the bridge segments made?

-The segments are make using five moulds, with each segment cast against the previous segment.
+The segments were make using five moulds, with each segment cast against the previous segment.
 This is called match-casting and ensures that the segments all fit perfectly together to provide the desired shape of the bridge.

 How deep are the foundations of the new bridge?